wso2/docs-mi/en/docs/learn/examples/jms-examples/shared-topic-subscription.md

-# How to share Topic Subscription
+# How to Implement Shared Topic Subscription Scenario with JMS

 With JMS 1.1, a subscription on a topic is not permitted to have more than one consumer at a time.
 That is if multiple JMS consumers subscribe to a JMS topic, and if a message comes to that topic, multiple copies of the message are forwarded to each consumer.
 There is no way of sharing messages between consumers that come to the topic.